 So why an article about pecans?
-Well, to be honest, because my favorite Ruth’s Vegetarian Gourmet recipes apply them as the base ingredient.
+Well, to be honest, because my favorite Ruth’s Vegetarian Gourmet recipes apply them as one of the core ingredients.
 Right now seems like a good time to express my deep-rooted and undying love for those crazy nuts; scent, shape, texture, flavor, plenty to enjoy here.
 There’s an almost buttery flavor profile.
 Perhaps this is why pecan pie has become a nationwide staple on Thanksgiving tables.
 Pecans actually boast the highest fat content of any nut.
 We’re talking about good fats here, the kind that elite athletes want, not fast-food crud fat that is slowly killing so many people before their time.
 In fact, pecans are about 70-percent fat!
 This is primarily monounsaturated healthy fat, which helps explain why they are also such a terrific source of oleic acid.
 It’s not exactly a superfood (empty term by the way) yet scientists are praising the benefits for its anti-inflammation and immune system boosting capabilities.

 Ever heard of vitamin E?
 Yep, tucked right there between d and f, which I’m not sure what vitamin f is and that’s fine with me.
 Pecans are one of nature’s very best sources of vitamin E, partly due to their inclusion of multiple absorbable variations of it.
 This should be of interest if you have any desire to reduce free radicals, ward off macular degeneration and cataracts, and reduce your probability of cancer and diabetes.
 I’m not a doctor but if I was you would definitely receive a prescription for more pecans in your daily diet!